SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 ---
 When you're working, you will encounter issues that block you from progressing, force you to do a lot of research or otherwise spend time building towards being able to complete your work.
 In these moments, the question arises, "When should I ask for help?"

 Before asking for help, make sure you've done your due-diligence and exhausted your normal avenues for unblocking yourself.
 This concept is critical when trying to talk with Senior developers because their time is much more valuable.
 If you [call them without having done any research, it will waste a lot of their time and yours](https://www.ssw.com.au/rules/investigate-your-question-for-two-minutes-before-asking-someone-on-im) and won't be a good [ROI](https://www.ssw.com.au/rules/return-on-investment).

-Here are some examples for developers:
+Here are some things developers should try before asking for help:

 - Try Googling it
 - Check [Stack Overflow](https://stackoverflow.com/)